yugr/rust-slides/benchmarks/method.md

   - unusual compile flags in Cargo.toml (`panic=abort`, etc.)
   - what else ???

+# Building benchmarks

+Make sure that incremental compilation is not used after changes (by removing build dir or using `export CARGO_INCREMENTAL=0`).

 # Running benchmarks

 Benchmarks need to run via standard approach